 From time to time since then, we have published clarifications of the Guidelines in the NEWSletter and consulted on amendments through our Notice and Comment process.
-Recently, we have updated the Compendium to incorporate amendments as well as other revisions of a technical nature.
+Recently, we have updated the Compendium to incorporate amendments to the Patented Medicines Regulations as well as other revisions of a technical nature.

-This updated version of the Compendium was first published in October 2003.
+This updated version of the Compendium was first published on March 19, 2008.